EPFL-LCN/pub-bellec-wang-2021-sample-and-measure/README.md

 #### Forcasting

 Once a model is trained, one can use `forcast.py` to simulate spike train samples.
-It should save generated spike trains and draw raster plots of the following type:
+It should save generated spike trains and draw raster plots as follows:
 ![raster plots](example_rasters.jpg "Raster plots")